coderefinery/git-intro/guide.md

 ![](../img/cheat-sheet.jpg)

-We also recommend to draw simple diagrams up on the board (eg: working directory - staging area - respository with commands to move between) and keep them there for students to refer to.
+We also recommend to draw simple diagrams up on the board (eg: working directory - staging area - repository with commands to move between) and keep them there for students to refer to.